 At Wingrove we are continually assessing our pupils and recording their progress Assessment outcomes are used to inform the next cycle of planning thus ensuring a match of work to the needs of the pupils and ensuring progress.
 (See Assessment policy for details.)

-Assessments throughout the year, in foundation subjects and life skills are recorded in the "Skills Passport".
+Assessments throughout the year, in foundation subjects and life skills are recorded using knowledge and skills grids, children are also supported to assess their own work using the Knowledge Organisers for each individual theme.